 Basic Qualification English (BKE)

-The BKE is a compulsory part of the BKO for lecturers who teach through English.
+The BKE is a compulsory part of the UTQ for lecturers who teach English.
 The BKE test can be taken at the University's Academic Language Centre.
 The costs of the BKE test will be covered by the lecturer's Institute.

-A BKE appointment can be made by emailing Birgitt Relli.
+A BKE appointment can be made by emailing Brigitt Relli.